Opal Williams

 and

-he took off.
+you took off.

 And this is how I go.

 After Opal's original 911 call and the day before the van was found, Detective Bartlett had interviewed Opal, who still had not heard from her husband.
+Stephen is missing.

 She hasn't seen him for a couple of days.
+Says that she has no idea where he's at.

 Opal states that Opal and her friend Ricky drove to Oklahoma to look for Stephen on their way to Texas, where they believe that Stephen may have went to go see a daughter.

-In that initial interview, Opal told Detective Bartlett that she and Ricky had been stopping at every truck stop along the way, looking for Stephen.
+In that initial interview, Opal told Detective Bartlett that she and Ricky had been stopping at every truck stop along the way looking for Stephen.

 When asked about the disagreement she mentioned in her initial 911 call, Opal explained it was about their rather complex home life.